 (Image credit: Fujian Daily)

-Ningde, Fujian Province-based CATL saw the start of production of its Plant 2, the first phase of a new lithium-ion battery production base in the province's Fuding City, on December 21, marking the start of the site's actual capacity contribution to the company, according to the local Fujian Daily.
+Ningde, Fujian Province-based CATL (SHE: 300750) saw the start of production of its Plant 2, the first phase of a new lithium-ion battery production base in the province's Fuding City, on December 21, marking the start of the site's actual capacity contribution to the company, according to the local Fujian Daily.

 The production base is CATL's largest single project in the world to date, with a planned annual capacity of 120 GWh and a production value of over RMB 100 billion ($15.7 billion), according to the report.